1. Praia de Tavira, Algarve - easy to reach island beach

 Stay at Caminha’s biggest resort, Hotel Porta do Sol.

 Short on time?
 Take a trip from Porto to discover Minho in a day.

 Prefer to leave planning and booking to experts?
-Have a look at some sample itineraries.
-Both Complete Portugal Dropdown content or Portugal Itineraries Dropdown content offer inspiration.
-All Tailor Made Trips Dropdown content can be modified together with your local expert, then booked for a stress-free holiday.
-Click 'Modify this itinerary' to contact a local Portugal expert.
+Have a look at the Portugal itineraries by our local travel agents in Portugal.
+All Tailor Made Trips can be modified together with your local expert, and then booked for a stress-free holiday.

 Get to know more northerly Portugal beaches © Vita Borges/Shutterstock